alexisjoly/guarden-SDM-v1/README.md

-# garden SDM v1 models training
+# guarden SDM v1 models training

+## /!\ This code outlines the training procedure for the Guarden SDM v1 model.
+Please note that this code is not reproducible without the EVA data, which is not provided and is subject to restrictions.

 ## Setup